 Had it not been for World War II, the de Menils—with two daughters and a son on the way—surely would have stayed in Paris.
 By 1941, the family had relocated to Houston, home of Schlumberger’s world headquarters.
 The de Menils were determined to fit in and to make a difference.
 To accommodate their expanding art collection and their growing family—a second son was born in 1945, a third daughter in 1947—the de Menils built a house that broke the mold, architect Philip Johnson’s first residential commission.
 Filled with art and frequented by artists, their home was a hotbed of ideas and a hatchery for the museum—“its DNA,” said the Menil’s Founding Director, Walter Hopps.
 The de Menils kept a salon, inviting artists, writers, filmmakers, and scholars into their parlor and to lively kitchen-table dinners.
 Max Ernst, René Magritte, and Andy Warhol were among them, along with filmmakers Roberto Rossellini, Jean-Luc Godard, and Michaelangelo Antonioni; Henri Cartier-Bresson and Eve Arnold photographed the family at home.

-The rapid pace and growth of the de Menils’ art collection was astounding, given its modest beginnings.
+The rapid pace and growth of the de Menils’ art collection was surprising, given its modest beginnings.
 In 1945, John returned from a business trip to New York with a small Cézanne watercolor, for which he had paid $300.
 That purchase led to acquisitions of more European paintings and American contemporary works, including, eventually, Pop Art.
-They were known to buy entire shows from favorite galleries, including the cutting-edge works by Dan Flavin and Donald Judd.

 John died in 1973, shortly after the dedication of Rothko Chapel—a project that embodies the de Menil belief in the spiritual power of art and the importance of dialogue, human rights, and social justice—and just as he and Dominique began to contemplate building a public museum to house their collection.
 A decade into her widowhood, Dominique engaged Renzo Piano, then known as one of the architects of the high-tech and colorful Centre Georges Pompidou in Paris, to design the museum she and John envisioned.
 Her directive to the architect was for a museum that was “small on the outside yet large on the inside,” a place where works of art could breathe, where the visitors would never know museum fatigue.